PierreCrette/VideoDedup/README.md

 # VIDEO DeDup

 Find duplicate videos by content.
-Parse a video directory to create one image every 60sec with ffmpeg, then identify duplicate images with findimagedupes and ease the result analysis.
+Parse a video directory to create one image every n seconds, then identify duplicate images and show possible video duplicates for manual analysis.

 Licenced under GPL-3.0 except for ffmpeg and findimagedupes who have their own licences.